Categories

 3. Add the spices: cinnamon, cloves, star anise, and nutmeg.

-4. Heat over medium-low heat for 15–20 minutes, ensuring it doesn’t boil.
+4. Heat over medium-low heat, without boiling, for about 15–20 minutes.

 Hot chocolate: creamy and indulgent

-Hot chocolate is a timeless classic for the holidays.
+Hot chocolate is a timeless holiday classic.

 Ingredients for 4 cups

-• 100 g of dark chocolate (70% cocoa)
+• 100 g of dark chocolate (70%)

 • 20 g of unsweetened cocoa powder

-• 30 g of sugar (optional, to taste)
+• 30 g of sugar (optional, depending on taste)

 • 15 g of cornstarch